google/fonts/cc-by-sa/knowledge/modules/designing_hangeul/lessons/making_the_details_matter/content.md

 But there’s an important distinction.

-While type specialists can manipulate letter details and employ stylistic variations to achieve various effects, including improving [legibility](/glossary/legibility) and [readability](/glossary/readability) or evoking [emotive responses](https://fonts.google.com/knowledge/choosing_type/emotive_considerations_for_choosing_typefaces), they still need to preserve the basic forms of individual letters; by comparison, an alphabet designer must, ideally, decide how all the small details to should be combined to *create* a set of usable letters.
+While type specialists can manipulate letter details and employ stylistic variations to achieve various effects, including improving [legibility](/glossary/legibility) and [readability](/glossary/readability) or evoking [emotive responses](https://fonts.google.com/knowledge/choosing_type/emotive_considerations_for_choosing_typefaces), they still need to preserve the basic forms of individual letters; by comparison, an alphabet designer must, ideally, decide how all the small details should be combined to *create* a set of usable letters.

 In the case of King Sejong specifically, the challenge at hand was in how to make these details matter.